Spectral characterization and performance of SPT-SLIM on-chip filterbank spectrometers: Measurement

-The SPT-SLIM spectrometers have a design resolution of $R \sim 100$, significantly greater than that of the FTS at the South Pole.
-As a result, the spectrometer channel bandpasses are unresolved and broadened by the instrumental line shape of the low resolution FTS.
-Measuring the bandpasses from the spectrum retrieved by the FTS would provide a biased measurement of the filterbank $R$ (see Fig.~\ref{fig:slimRainbow}).
 We demonstrate that an accurate measurement of an under-resolved filter bandpass can be obtained by relying on the assumed spectral profile of the filters.
-A least-squares fit of the simulated detector signal measured in the spatial displacement domain of the FTS is used to extract the filter resolution and central frequency.
+Using a least-squares fit of the detector signal measured in the spatial displacement domain of the FTS, we extract the filter resolution and central frequency.
 For this, we have used the functional form of a Fourier-transformed Lorentzian (the corresponding profile of a half-wave filter),

-where $\sigma_0$ is the central spectral frequency of the band-pass in wavenumbers and $z$ is optical path difference.
+where $\sigma_0$ is the central spectral frequency of the bandpass in wavenumbers and $z$ is optical path difference (OPD).

+Coupled with the interference signal from the spectral bandpass of the SPT-SLIM filter, the interferogram of the FTS also experiences natural apodisation and beam walk-off systematics that modify the envelope of the modulation.
+Walk-off is a result of misalignment between the optical axis of the interferometer and the translational axis of the moving mirror and is well characterized for the FTS at the South Pole in Pan (2020)~\cite{Pan2020}.
+Natural apodisation of the spectrum is a consequence of the finite entry aperture of the FTS which admits off-axis rays that experience a range of optical path differences as the mirror displaces~\cite{davis2001,locke2009}.
+As a consequence of these rays, the ideal interferogram measured by the FTS, $I_0(z)$, is multiplied by a sinc envelope given as,